k1yrix/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 Either your DE does not know that it exists, Flatpak failed to create one when you install it, or it is yet to be indexed by the DE.

 #### Solution
 Wait for the DE to index the shortcut first.
+Reboot if it doesn't after a few minutes.

 If it doesn't index, make sure that there are both `.desktop` entries in `~/.local/share/flatpak/exports/share/applications` and `/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications`.
 If there isn't you should create one at `/home/[user]/.local/share/flatpak/app/org.vinegarhq.Sober/current/active/export/share/applications` with the following:
 ```